turingschool/backend-curriculum-site/module1/syllabus.md

 ## Scores

-Projects, Paired Assessments, and Independent Assessments will scored on a 4 point scale:
+Projects, Paired Assessments, and Independent Assessments will be scored on a 4 point scale:

 1: Well Below Expectations
 2: Below Expectations